-Making a Christmas garland out of fabric is a good idea.
-You will need thin strips of different colors of fabric and then thread them on a string.
-There are various other ideas like making trees, triangles and other shapes out of fabric.
-You can even make no-sew garlands.
+Making a Christmas garland from fabric is a cool idea.
+Thin strips of different colors of fabric can be stringed up as a garland easily.
+There are also other ideas like cutting out trees, triangles, and other shapes out of fabric.
+You can go for no-sew fabric garlands.

 DIY felt garland for Christmas

 Christmas garland from burlap

 Burlap Christmas garlands bestow a rustic feel to your holiday decor.
-Cut about 4-inch wide strip of burlap and weave large running stitches in the middle of the strip, gathering it as you go.
-You can braid a burlap garland or you can cut little pieces of colorful burlap and tie them around light strings.
-Drape the garland around Christmas tree, over fireplace mantel, or over doors and windows.
+You will need a 4-inch wide strip of burlap ribbon.
+Weave a neat line of large running stitches in the center of the strip, fold it up by tightening the stitches.
+You can also braid little pieces of colorful burlap into a garland and decorate light strings.

 Christmas garland from pom-poms

-Bring festive charm to your Christmas decor with colorful pom-pom garlands.
-All you require is some pompoms, thread and needle.
-You can pair the pom-poms with straws or beads – the possibilities are endless.
-Different sizes and colors of pom-poms would brighten up the decor.
+Bring instant festive charm to your Christmas decor with colorful pom-pom garlands.
+All you need is pompoms, thread and a needle.
+You can pair the pom-poms with beads or straws – there are endless possibilities.

 Ribbon Christmas garlands